openpracticelibrary/openpracticelibrary/content/practice/backcasting-pre-mortem-premortem.md

 Premortem is an analytical / thought experiment technique, which is frequently used for risk management, strategic or product decision evaluation.

+To apply it a group of people is brought together to a meeting.
+In that meeting, almost as a game, people have to imagine a point in the future where the project has drastically failed and think up different reasons why that might have happened.

-The method originates from Gary Klein (HBR article) and was made popular by.
-The Nobel winner Daniel Kahneman in his book “Thinking Fast and Slow”.
+The method originates from Gary Klein (HBR article) and was made popular by the Nobel price winner Daniel Kahneman in his book “Thinking Fast and Slow”.

 The approach is really simple and transports the team in the distant future in which the product would be launched and failed miserably.
-The team is asked to describe the reasons, the root causes really behind the notorious failure.
+The team is asked to describe the reasons, the root causes really, behind the notorious failure.

 The practice is very similar to the black hat in the Six Thinking Hats brainstorming approach or the [News Headlines](https://openpracticelibrary.com/practice/news-headlines-aka-cover-story/).
 The News Headlines is a really a variation of the premortem practice using visual facilitation.

 ## Why use it?